pat/thinking-sphinx/v3/excerpts.md

 <% end %>
 {% endhighlight %}

-Instead of wrapping every single search result to add that helper method, you can instead create an `Excerpter` instance and call out to that:
+Instead of wrapping every single search result to add that helper method, you can instead create an `Excerpter` instance and call out to that.
+When constructing the excerpter, you will need to use the full index name (which includes the standard `_core` suffix that Thinking Sphinx appends to the model name).

 {% highlight ruby %}
 @articles  = Article.search params[:query]